robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Agenda

-1. Detect, Respond, & Remediate – 30 min
+1. Detect, Respond & Remediate – 30 min

 ## Find Out What's Happening!

 You’ve received the first alerts from GuardDuty.
 Now what?
-Assuming you’re still logged into your account, let’s see where these findings are coming from.
 Since the alert came from GuardDuty, we will check there first.

 ### Check GuardDuty Findings